Ankish/PlivoExamplesSwift/README.md

 ### 2) Examples and Integration into your existing apps
 This section describes the various features of the voice SDK and its easy integration into your existing apps.
+Copy the `Util` folder for quick integration integration.

 #### PlivoManager
-Copy the [PlivoManger.swift](https://github.com/Ankish/PlivoExamplesSwift/blob/feature/OutgoingCallEg/OutGoingCall/OutGoingCall/Util/PlivoManager.swift)  file in your project.
+[PlivoManger.swift](https://github.com/Ankish/PlivoExamplesSwift/blob/feature/OutgoingCallEg/OutGoingCall/OutGoingCall/Util/PlivoManager.swift)  file in your project.
 PlivoManager manages the login, calling to a sip URI/phone number and all other call related actions.

 #### Integrating login
-Conform to PlivoEndpointDelegate to your Controller which receives call backs for login and calls related features.
-Check [LoginViewController.swift](https://github.com/Ankish/PlivoExamplesSwift/blob/feature/OutgoingCallEg/OutGoingCall/OutGoingCall/View%20Controllers/LoginViewController.swift) for more details.
-Note: You will need to authenticate every app startup session with the login call.
+Conform to PlivoEndpointDelegate to your Login Controller which receives call backs for login and calls related features.
+Check [LoginViewController.swift](https://github.com/Ankish/PlivoExamplesSwift/blob/feature/OutgoingCallEg/OutGoingCall/OutGoingCall/View%20Controllers/LoginViewController.swift) and SplashViewController.swift for more details.
+Note: You will need to authenticate every app startup session with the login call inorder to instantiate the framework to make and receive calls.

 Set your delegate conformance to Plivo SDK by calling the setDelegate() method.